brucou/xstate-interpreter/README.md

 or any other machine interpreter
 - event handling can be done with the event library of your choice, by writing an adapter for the accepted event handling interface
-- effect execution being separated out of the machine, it is easy to mock and stub effect for testing purposes.
+- effect execution being separated out of the machine, it is easy to mock and stub effects for testing purposes.
 This will allow to enjoy the benefits of automated testing without breaking glasses.